sidmcfarland/idle-snitch/development-tasks.md

 - [x] Add a placeholder app icon to the assets folder
 - [x] Verify all solution folders (src, config, assets) are present and referenced as needed
 - [x] Review project setup: assess if additional setup steps or tests are needed before moving to core features
-- [ ] Add or update any tasks in any section to reflect new or modified tasks based on the work completed so far
+- [x] Add or update any tasks in any section to reflect new or modified tasks based on the work completed so far
-- [ ] Update README with all project setup changes

 ## Core Features
 - [ ] Implement tray icon with five state indications